Outliers and bounded rank perturbation for non-Hermitian random band matrices: Proof of concentration inequalities

-\begin{proof}[\proofname\ of Theorem \ref{generalconcentration}] We will adapt the proof of \cite{brailovskaya2022universality} and only give a sketch.
+\begin{proof}[\proofname\ of Theorem \ref{generalconcentration}]We only need to prove the case where $u,v\in\mathbb{R}^N$ are unit vectors, as the complex case follows from applying the same estimate separately to the real and complex part.
+We will adapt the proof of \cite{brailovskaya2022universality} and only give a sketch.
 Some estimates we present are suboptimal, but we will use them as we can simply quote the computations from the cited work.

-Let $X$ be of the form \ref{ageneralX} and consider $(Z_1',\cdots,Z_n')$ to be some independent copy of $(Z_1,\cdots,Z_n)$.
-Let $X^{\sim i}:=Z_0+\sum_{j\neq i}Z_j+Z_i'$.
-Then for any fixed unit vectors $u,v\in\mathbb{R}^N$, where we define $W$ via
+Let $W$ be of the form \eqref{generalmodels} and consider $(Z_1',\cdots,Z_n')$ to be some independent copy of $(Z_1,\cdots,Z_n)$.
+Let $W^{\sim i}:=Z_0+\sum_{j\neq i}Z_j+Z_i'$.
+Then for any fixed unit vectors $u,v\in\mathbb{R}^N$, where we define $T$ via

-Then we can estimate as in Lemma 5.8 of \cite{brailovskaya2022universality}, $W$ has the following self-bounding property: consider
+Then we can estimate as in Lemma 5.8 of \cite{brailovskaya2022universality}, $T$ has the following self-bounding property: consider

-then by \cite{brailovskaya2022universality}, Lemma 5.9, $W^{\sim i}\leq W$ and
+then by \cite{brailovskaya2022universality}, Lemma 5.9, $T^{\sim i}\leq T$ and

-From the self-bounding property of $W$ we get Then for $0\leq\lambda\leq a^{-1/2}$, by exponential Poincaré inequality and Chernoff bound, we have
+From the self-bounding property of $T$ we get Then for $0\leq\lambda\leq a^{-1/2}$, by exponential Poincaré inequality and Chernoff bound, we have